tychosoft/moderncli/FEATURES.md

 requiring locking.
 This is a generic and reusable representation of basic Coventry server architecture.

-Tasks includes timers.
-This allows timer context lambdas to be queued and dispatched at known times.
-Timers also support the idea of periodic tasks by auto restarting.
-Timers provide an application level cron service and have a private thread context to execute a timer in.
+The function queue implimentation is optimized for C++ and Coventry, while the task queue is more generic and more closely matches task queue implimentations in other languages, such as for golang.
+Tasks also includes generic timers that also match behaviors elsewhere.
+This allows timer context lambdas to be queued and dispatched at known times and periodic intervals.

 ## templates.hpp